ejh243/BrainFANS/sequencing/ATACSeq/README.md

     - `REFERENCES_DIR`: full path to directory with all references used throughout the pipeline.
     - Specify the modules versions to be loaded and the full paths to the softwares used in the pipeline (e.g. picard).
   - An alphabetically ordered array of cell types to which samples belong to: `CELLTYPES`.
   - Cutoff values for peak calling should be specified by the user.
-If not specified, default will be used.
+If not specified, default will be used (0.05).
+For more information about what values to choose: [MACS documentation](https://macs3-project.github.io/MACS/docs/cutoffanalysis.html)
     - `MACS_SAMPLE` : Sample-level Peak calling q-value cutoff
     - `MACS_GROUP` : Cell fraction-level Peak calling q-value cutoff
     - `MACS_CHR` : Peak calling on sex chromosomes q-value cutoff